CDRT/docs/bios/settings/thinkpad/internaldeviceaccess.md

 ![](./img/internaldeviceaccess.png)

 <details><summary>Bottom Cover Tamper Detection</summary>

 One of 2 possible states:

 1. On – enables the tamper detection.
 If detected, Supervisor Password is required to boot the system.
 2.	**Off** – disables the tamper detection.
 Default.

-**Note**.
-Bottom Cover Tamper Detection will not take effect unless Supervisor Password is enabled.
+?>  Bottom Cover Tamper Detection will not take effect unless Supervisor Password is enabled.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|
 | BottomCoverTamperDetected | Disable, Enable | Yes | Both |

 </details>

 <details><summary>Internal Storage Tamper Detection</summary>

 Enabling Internal Storage Tamper Detection detects removal of any fixed or removable Internal storage while the system is in sleep state (S3).
 If a storage device is removed while the system is in S3 state, the system will shutdown when woken from S3.

 !> Unsaved data will be lost.